joeypiccola/homelab/talos/readme.md

 ### set env var for talosconfig

-this prevents having to specify `--talosconfig` in `talosctl --talosconfig=./talosconfig` each time
+this prevents having to specify `--talosconfig` in `talosctl --talosconfig=./talosconfig` each time. consider using `direnv` and stashing this in a `.envrc` file.

 `export TALOSCONFIG=./talosconfig`